Im5tu/im5tu.github.io/content/article/2020-01-05-Diagnostics-In-Net-Core-3-Event-Counters.md

 }
 ```

-This section is where we register the event counters that we are interested in tracking.
-EventSource's can receive commands from external sources, namely the ability to enable events.
-We can receive this message from applications multiple times, so it's important to to make sure that we guard against nulls etc. In the sample above, I use the new null-assignment expression to ensure that only when the field is null, do we perform the expression on the right hand side - which in our case is creating the counters.
-There are four available types of counters available:
+This is where we register the event counters that we are interested in tracking.
+EventSource's can receive commands from external sources, so that they can enable the EventCounter API etc. We can receive this message from applications multiple times, so it's important to to make sure that we defensively programme.
+In the sample above, I use the new null-assignment expression to ensure that only when the field is null, do we perform the expression on the right hand side - which in our case is creating the counters.

+There are four available types of counters available for us to use, which I will cover later on:

 - EventCounter
 - IncrementingEventCounter
 - PollingCounter
 - IncrementingPollingCounter

 Next, we need to look how we can actually record the metrics.
-In order to do this, I decided to use .Net's EventSource Eventing capabilities so that I can also get the information that I want inside of other tools like PerfView should I want to.
-So let's take a look how I've done this:
+In order to do this, I've combined it with using EventSource Event's so that I can also get the information that I want inside of other tools like PerfView should I want to:

 ```csharp
 [NonEvent]